SixArm/mast-cell-help/topics/levocetirizine/index.md

 * **Indications:** Levocetirizine is used for the relief of symptoms associated with allergic conditions, including allergic rhinitis (hay fever), chronic idiopathic urticaria (chronic hives), and allergic conjunctivitis.

-* **Dosage Forms:** It is available in various forms, including oral tablets and oral solutions.
+* **Forms:** It is available in various forms, including oral tablets and oral solutions.

 * **Timing:** Levocetirizine generally has a rapid onset of action, and its effects can last for 24 hours.
 It is often taken once daily.